-- It cannot be corrupted and altered – every node on the network has a copy of the digital ledger and, to add a transaction, the other nodes need to validate it, according to the so-called consensus mechanism.
-If there is no validation by the majority of the nodes, the transaction is not added to the ledger.
+- It cannot be corrupted and altered – every node on the network has a copy of the digital ledger, and to add a transaction, the other nodes need to validate it, according to the so-called consensus mechanism.
+If there is no validation by most nodes, the transaction is not added to the ledger.

-- It is secure – since it is not under the control of any authority/body and because of all the information on the chain is encrypted and linked to the previous ones, to hack the blockchain, an attacker should decrypt the majority of the nodes on the blockchain, which ensures an extremely high level of security.
+- It is secure – since it is not under the control of any authority/body and because all the information on the chain is encrypted and linked to the previous ones, to hack the blockchain, an attacker should decrypt the majority of the nodes on the blockchain, which ensures an extremely high level of security.